WolverinDEV/BungeeUtil/README.md

 	https://github.com/WolverinDEV/BungeeUtil/tree/jars/

 ##Compatibility for other Proxies:
-	Since the last update (BungeeUtil 1.6.10), BungeeUtil is compatible with Waterfall and FlexPipe (i think).
-If you have more compatibility questions, than you can ask on my gitter channel (Click on the "get support" button on SpigotMC)
+	Since the last update (BungeeUtil 1.6.10), BungeeUtil is compatible with Waterfall.
+	If you have more compatibility questions, then you can ask on my gitter channel (Click on the "get support" button on SpigotMC)

 ##BungeeUtil 2.0 (Informations for Developer):
 	I`m starting or better started a reordering of the packages in my plugin.